Statistical mechanics analysis of general multi-dimensional knapsack problems: Introduction

 The remainder of this paper is organized as follows.
 In the next section, we introduce a random ensemble of GMDKP, which is analyzed.
 In Section 3, we theoretically examine the typically achievable limit of the total profit for the introduced problem ensemble.
-In Section 4, we develop a heuristic algorithm.
-Then, we compare the performance of the developed algorithm with the theoretical prediction in Section 5.
-Furthermore, a comparison with existing algorithms is presented.
+In Section 4, we numerically validate the results obtained in Section 3.
+We also develop a heuristic algorithm for the sub-leading order improvement.
 The final section is devoted to discussion and future prospects.